jurrinus/ui-router-extras/README.md

 all unit tests on the modular files individually, and then runs the tests against the full build file.
 When run on the full build file, the test suite is run once against each version of UI-Router listed above.

+This repo is a fork from the orignal written by Christopher Thielen.
+It contains a different support mechanizm for future state.